LwSyBER/CFTX/README.md

 # CFTX (Cell-free transcriptomics)
-This repository contains the code and data associated to the publication XXX.
-It contains two folders:
+This repository contains the code and data associated with the publication XXX.
+It includes two main folders:
-1-From biotek data to active learning: contains the code for making biotek export into a list of yield associated to rach buffer, to feed the machine learning algorithm.
+**1- From Biotek data to active learning** – Contains the code to process Biotek fluorescence exports and convert them into a list of yields associated with each buffer, to be used as input for the machine learning algorithm.
-2-Active learning: using the output of the previous code, contains the code that trains and runs the machine learning model to suggest new compositions to test in next plate.
+**2- Active learning** – Uses the output from the previous step to train and run the machine learning model, which suggests new buffer compositions to test in the next experimental plate.
-To go from this list of compositions to Echo instructions, see github https://github.com/brsynth/icfree-ml
+To convert the list of suggested compositions into Echo-compatible instructions, see the companion repository: https://github.com/brsynth/icfree-ml.

 # 1-From biotek data to active learning
 ## General description of the data